natefabian18/icons.xplr/README.md

 # PERSONAL FORK
 forked on 09/17/2024
-Ive fixed some icon defintions that are out dated.
+Ive fixed some icon definitions that are out dated.
 There continue to be some icons that have bad data.

 P.S.
 It does effect your colors
-# Origional Readme
+# Original Readme

 An icon theme (do nothing about colors) for [xplr](https://github.com/sayanarijit/xplr).